 - Distractions from inside or outside the vehicle

-When Can I File a Car Accident Case?
+When Can I File a Car Accident Claim?

-You have the right to file a claim when the following three criteria are met: someone else was negligent (liability), this negligence caused an accident (mechanism of injury), and you suffered losses because of the accident (injury).
+You have the right to file a claim when the following three criteria are met: someone else was negligent, their negligence caused an accident, and you suffered losses because of the accident.

 Determining Liability in Colorado

-The amount of liability placed on an individual after an accident is determined by comparing the carelessness of each driver.
+The amount of liability placed on an individual after an accident is determined by comparing each driver’s level of carelessness.
 The percentage of liability will determine the percentage of any resulting damages the at-fault driver must pay to the victim.
 This rule is often referred to as modified comparative negligence.

-Under modified comparative negligence, if you are less than 50 percent at fault, you are still able to recover compensation.
+Under modified comparative negligence, if you are less than 50% at fault, you are still able to recover compensation.
 However, your compensation is proportionately reduced.

-How Our Denver Car Accident Lawyers Investigate to Prove Negligence
+How a Denver Car Accident Lawyer Will Investigate to Prove Negligence

-- Physical evidence like vehicle damage, skid marks, traffic signals, and road conditions.
+- Physical evidence, such as vehicle damage, skid marks, traffic signals, and road conditions

-At Matlin Injury Law, we analyze these sources to reconstruct what happened and determine who breached their duty of care on the road.
-Sometimes, multiple drivers share fault, in which case Colorado’s modified comparative negligence rules come into play.
+We analyze these sources to reconstruct what happened and determine who breached their duty of care on the road.
+Sometimes, multiple drivers share fault, in which case Colorado’s modified comparative negligence rules apply.

-In complex cases, accident reconstruction experts may also be brought in to provide technical analysis and clarify the sequence of events.
+In complicated auto crash cases, accident reconstruction experts may also be brought in to provide technical analysis and clarify the sequence of events.

 What Are Some of the Most Common Injuries Sustained in an Auto Accident?